-A. Effective July 1, 2007, employees who are assigned to provide on the job training (which is designed to be at least twenty (20) days or more in duration) for employees will receive a payment of one dollar fifty cents (\$1.50) per hour.
+A. Effective July 1, 2012, employees who are assigned to provide on the job training (which is designed to be at least five (5) days or more in duration) for employees will receive a payment of one dollar fifty cents (\$1.50) per hour.

 B. The County, with the participation of the PCEA, will develop testing procedures to measure an employee's conversational proficiency in selected languages other than English.
 An employee who passes such test will be certified as an interpreter in the language tested and will be assigned to interpret that language as part of his/her job duties.
 Effective July 1, 2007, employees will receive a lump sum payment of one thousand three hundred fifty dollars (\$1,350.00) per year beginning within thirty (30) days following their certification.
 On July 1, 2008, this amount will be increased to one thousand four hundred dollars (\$1,400.00).
 Interpreter pay will be prorated the first year applicable based on when the employee is certified.
-Four (4) employees certified in sign language, as selected by the Chief of Police, will also receive a lump sum payment of five hundred twenty dollars (\$520.00) per year beginning within thirty (30) days following verification.
+Beginning July 1, 2012, those employees already certified prior to the beginning of the new fiscal year, will receive their TEC pay in the first full pay period in July of that new fiscal year.
+Four (4) employees certified in sign language, as selected by the Chief of Police, will also receive a lump sum payment of five hundred twenty dollars (\$520.00) per year beginning within thirty (30) days following verification of such certification.